Ant3ney/koko-flavor-footer-power-struggle-kitchen-crew/readme.md

 # Development

-All occurrences of BackEnd Offline will be followed by commented out code that fetches data from back end.
+All occurrences of will be followed by commented out code that fetches data from back end.
 When new backend solution presents itself.
 Re-implement fetch code.